The 20 Best DICER1 Syndrome Doctors Near Me in Stanford, CA

 Offers Telehealth

-Cindy Kin is a General Surgeon in Stanford, California.
+Cindy Kin is a General Surgeon practicing medicine in Stanford, California.
 Dr. Kin is rated as an Experienced provider by MediFind in the treatment of DICER1 Syndrome.
-Her top areas of expertise are Colorectal Cancer, Familial Colorectal Cancer, Anal Cancer, Ileostomy, and Bladder Reconstruction.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Colorectal Cancer, Familial Colorectal Cancer, Anal Cancer, Ileostomy, and Bladder Reconstruction.

 Experienced in DICER1 Syndrome